Connect with us

 A poker run is a raffle where tickets or tally sheets are sold and prizes are awarded to winners based on their hand of playing cards (“alternative” drawing).

-What is a Raffle?
+What a raffle is

 A raffle is a gambling activity because it involves prize, chance and consideration.
 If one of these elements is removed, it is no longer gambling.
 For example, if entry into a contest is free (no consideration), it’s not gambling.